Wicca: Morality

 In British Traditional Wicca, "sex complementarity is a basic and fundamental working principle", with men and women being seen as a necessary presence to balance each other out.
 This may have derived from Gardner's interpretation of Murray's claim that the ancient witch-cult was a fertility religion.
-Thus, many practitioners of British Traditional Wicca have argued that gay men and women are not capable of correctly working magic without mixed-sex pairings.
+Thus, many practitioners of British Traditional Wicca have said that gay men and women are not capable of correctly working magic without mixed-sex pairings.

 Although Gerald Gardner initially demonstrated an aversion to homosexuality, claiming that it brought down "the curse of the goddess", it is now generally accepted in all traditions of Wicca, with groups such as the Minoan Brotherhood openly basing their philosophy upon it.
 Nonetheless, a variety of viewpoints exist in Wicca around this point, with some covens adhering to a hetero-normative viewpoint.
 Carly B. Floyd of Illinois Wesleyan University has published an informative white paper on this subject: Mother Goddesses and Subversive Witches: Competing Narratives of Gender Essentialism, Heteronormativity, Feminism, and Queerness in Wiccan Theology and Ritual.

-The scholar of religion Joanne Pearson noted that in her experience, most Wiccans take a "realistic view of living in the real world" replete with its many problems and do not claim that the gods "have all the answers" to these.
+The scholar of religion Joanne Pearson said that in her experience, most Wiccans take a "realistic view of living in the real world" replete with its many problems and do not claim that the gods "have all the answers" to these.
 She suggested that Wiccans do not claim to seek perfection but instead "wholeness" or "completeness", which includes an acceptance of traits like anger, weakness, and pain.
 She contrasted the Wiccan acceptance of an "interplay between light and dark" against the New Age focus on "white light".
-Similarly, the scholar of religion Geoffrey Samuel noted that Wiccans devote "a perhaps surprising amount of attention to darkness and death".
+Similarly, the scholar of religion Geoffrey Samuel said that Wiccans devote "a perhaps surprising amount of attention to darkness and death".

 Many Wiccans are involved in environmentalist campaigns.